Meets Every Thursday in Room 204 from 6:30 to 8:30 pm Right now the group is meeting ONLY on Zoom.

 What the Group Provides

-Blakemore UMC provides a Depression Support Group for the Church and Community that is Free and meets on an ongoing basis.
-It meets every Thursday from 6:30 to 8:30 PM in Room 204.
-Blakemore is located at the corner of West End and Bowling Ave.
+Blakemore UMC provides a Depression Support Group for the church and community that is free and meets weekly on an ongoing basis.
+It meets every Thursday from 6:30 to 8:30 pm on Zoom.

-Depression and Anxiety can be debilitating, often leaving those suffering with it feeling isolated and all alone.
-Our Church family wants to support those in our community who suffer from depression and anxiety and lack support.
+Depression and anxiety can be debilitating, often leaving those suffering with it feeling isolated and all alone.
+Our church family wants to support those in our community who suffer from depression and anxiety and lack support.
 All are welcome.
-We offer support to adults who are college age up to senior plus years, and have learned that intergenerational interaction can have its benefits.
+We offer support to adults of all ages, and we have learned that intergenerational interaction can have its benefits.
 The group setting is designed to be a safe place where individuals can come and freely express their experiences and feelings without judgment.

 A person attending this group can feel encouragement, support, and unconditional love from fellow group members.
 The only religious focus is that we love and care for each other as Jesus taught us to do.
 Blakemore welcomes all people regardless of age, race, gender, culture, sexual orientation, political beliefs, religious beliefs or none.
 We take pride that Blakemore is a Reconciling Church reaching out to all.
-The Group is facilitated by Gayle Lembcke and Joe Hensley-Templeton, both members at Blakemore.
+The group is facilitated by Gayle Lembcke and Joe T. Hensley, who worships at Blakemore.

 About the Group Facilitators

 All people who are challenged by problems with depression and anxiety are invited to come and be a part of this loving, caring support group.
-Everything said in the group is very confidential.
-For more info about the Group, please contact:
+Everything said in the group is confidential.